-Northwest Certified Forestry (NCF), our forest stewardship and certification program, exists to help forest owners like you increase the ecological value and economic potential of their land.
+NNRG’s Forestry Program exists to help forest owners increase the ecological value and economic potential of their land.

-Our members own woodlands that represent an incredible diversity of forest communities found in the Pacific Northwest.
+Our members own woodlands that represent the incredible diversity of forest communities found across the Pacific Northwest.
 They span the temperate rainforests of the Hoh River valley to the ponderosa foothills of Leavenworth.
 They range from forests of Port Orford cedar and myrtlewood along the southern Oregon Coast, to the oak woodlands of the Willamette Valley and San Juan Islands.
-They include groves of giant western red cedar tucked into the Willapa Hills and along the flanks of Mount Baker.
+They include groves of giant western redcedar tucked into the Willapa Hills and along the flanks of Mount Baker.
 And of course, all of our members grow Douglas-fir, the iconic species that unifies our region.

 Our Membership Options